 As someone who makes a living selling themes the recent outline for Phase 2 of Gutenberg is is an interesting article to read.
 I’ve been wondering about the long term future … Continue Reading Gutenberg Phase 2 and the Future of WordPress Themes

 When I was at school in the 90’s everyone argued about which was best, Nintendo or Sega?
 You had to be on one side or the other, there was no … Continue Reading Childish Arguments over Technology

 Recently WordPress has been changing how it’s built.
 Obviously we have had Gutenberg which was built on Github, which is so much nicer than Trac, but that’s not what I mean. … Continue Reading Thanks for the WordPress Make Blogs!

 Ross Wintle recently wrote an article about who the new WordPress editor has been created for, and it got me thinking.
 I’ve talked a lot, in past newsletters, about how … Continue Reading WordPress May Not Be For You!

-I don’t often recommend specific WordPress plugins but I rather like Slim SEO like this one for it’s simplicity.
-SEO plugins is a hotly contested category in the WordPress space … Continue Reading Slim SEO WordPress Plugin
+I don’t often recommend specific WordPress plugins but I rather like Slim SEO for it’s simplicity.
+SEO plugins is a hotly contested category in the WordPress space and Slim SEO … Continue Reading Slim SEO WordPress Plugin